Hyperacusis: Diagnosis

 The basic diagnostic test is similar to a normal audiogram.
-The difference is that additionally to the hearing threshold at each test frequency also the lowest uncomfortable sound level is measured.
-This level is called loudness discomfort level (LDL), uncomfortable listening level (UCL), or uncomfortable loudness level (ULL).
-In patients with hyperacusis this level is considerably lower than in normal subjects, and usually across most parts of the auditory spectrum.
+The difference is that, in addition to the hearing threshold at each test frequency, the lowest uncomfortable sound level is also measured.
+This level is called loudness discomfort level (LDL) or uncomfortable loudness level (ULL).
+In patients with hyperacusis this level is often considerably lower than in normal subjects, and usually across most parts of the auditory spectrum.
+However, there is not a consensus regarding what constitutes a normal LDL.
+The relationship between LDL's and self-reported ability to tolerate sounds in everyday life in unclear.